Hurence/logisland/logisland-documentation/tutorials/kubernetes1.rst

 Zookeeper StatefulSet
 """""""""""""""""""""
 Kubernetes StatefulSets offer stable and unique network identifiers, persistent storage, ordered deployments, scaling, deletion, termination, and automated rolling updates.

 Unique network identifiers and persistent storage are essential for stateful cluster nodes in systems like Zookeeper and Kafka.
 While it seems strange to have a coordinator like Zookeeper running inside a Kubernetes cluster sitting on its own coordinator Etcd, it makes sense since these systems are built to run independently.
-Kubernettes supports running services like Zookeeper and Kafka with features like headless services and stateful sets which demonstrates the flexibility of Kubernetes as both a microservices platform and a type of virtual infrastructure.
+Kubernetes supports running services like Zookeeper and Kafka with features like headless services and stateful sets which demonstrates the flexibility of Kubernetes as both a microservices platform and a type of virtual infrastructure.

 The following configuration creates three kafka-zookeeper Pods, kafka-zookeeper-0, kafka-zookeeper-1, kafka-zookeeper-2 and can be scaled to as many as desired.
 Ensure that the number of specified replicas matches the environment variable ZK_REPLICAS specified in the container spec.

 Pods in this StatefulSet run the Zookeeper Docker image gcr.io/google_samples/k8szk:v3, which is a sample image provided by Google for testing GKE, it is recommended to use custom and maintained Zookeeper image once you are familiar with this setup.

 Create the file `zookeeper-statefulset.yml`: